dotnet-websharper/core/docs/Install.md

 or add WebSharper extensions to your existing Visual Studio projects by using the NuGet package manager, as you would with any other Nuget package.

+* While WebSharper 4 is in beta, NuGet packages are named `Zafir.*`.*
+To have C# compiler support, also install `Zafir.CSharp`.
+To have F# compiler support, also install `Zafir.FSharp`.

 [downloads]: http://websharper.com/downloads
 [vs]: http://www.microsoft.com/visualstudio/eng/downloads